trailheadtechnology/vsa-dotnet/README.md

-# Is Everyone AI-ing Without Me?
-A .NET Developer’s Guide to AI
+# You've Been Organizing Your Code Wrong: A C# Developer's Intro to Vertical Slice Architecture
 Talk by Jonathan "J." Tower

 Ditch the layers and jump into the world of Vertical Slice Architecture—an architecture where features reign supreme!
 Imagine a codebase where the organization revolves around capabilities and not tangled technical layers.
 This talk will be your map to this thrilling new world.